 The meta data used by Inqlude is collected in a git repository at http://github.com/cornelius/inqlude-data or https://projects.kde.org/projects/websites/inqlude-data.
 It contains a manifest file in JSON format for each library, which has the meta data in a structured machine-readable form.
 JSON is easy enough for humans to read and edit as well.
 See the specification of the manifest format for documentation about what to put into the manifest.

 You can contribute meta data by providing patches to the inqlude-data repository.
-Use the github mechanisms or just send patches by email.
+Use the KDE or GitHub mechanisms or just send patches by email.
 Contributions are welcome.

 The command line tool is developed in another git repository at http://github.com/cornelius/inqlude or https://projects.kde.org/projects/websites/inqlude.
 It's still in a proof-of-concept state, so there is quite a bit work left.
 Have a look at the list of open issues or read the source and come up with your own ideas what to improve.